Frequently Asked Questions

-Students must be continuously enrolled at UB (excluding winter and summer sessions) to continue receiving the scholarship.
+Students must be continuously enrolled at UBalt (excluding winter and summer sessions) to continue receiving the scholarship.
 If you are called up for military-related duty, you may continue to receive the scholarship for the qualifying remaining length of time upon your return to the institution.

 Am I eligible to receive other institutional aid in addition to the Parsons Scholarship?

-You will not be eligible for additional institutional aid such as merit-based scholarships, but you may be awarded UB Foundation scholarships.
+You will not be eligible for additional institutional aid such as merit-based scholarships, but you may be awarded UBalt Foundation scholarships.
 If you do receive additional aid, the Parsons Scholarship award will be adjusted accordingly.